Monurol (Fosfomycin Trometamol)

 Primary Uses

-Monurol is used to treat uncomplicated urinary tract infections in females caused by bacteria.
+Monurol is primarily used to treat uncomplicated urinary tract infections in females.

 How It Works

-Monurol contains fosfomycin trometamol, an antibiotic that works by killing E. coli and E. faecalis bacteria that can cause urinary tract infections.
+It works by killing bacteria such as E. coli and E. faecalis that can lead to infections.

-Good to know: Monurol is a convenient single-dose treatment that you only need to take once.
+Good to know: Monurol is a single-dose treatment and is not addictive.

 How to Take Monurol